GordonVi/win2s3/README.md

 ## Features

 - Quick Backup using "AWS CLI s3 sync"
 - Multithreaded restore.
-Not as fast as backup, but it's not bad, either.
+Fast on corporate ISPs.
+Meh of FIOS Home Gigabit.
 - Backs up Windows File Permissions, Read Only attribute, Hidden Item flag, and file dates.
-(Important to Windows)
+(AWS CLI s3 Sync doesn't to this)
+- Will remake empty folders (AWS CLI s3 Sync doesn't to this)
 - Supports Point in Time Restore (Important for Ransomware restores and quick incremental backups)
 - Works though proxy / proxies like squid and McAfee Security through port 443.
 - Command line commands can be used without the GUI.
 Great for Task Scheduler Jobs and adding into your own scripts.